FlorinRafiliu/LaptopManagerApp/README.md

   - When the last item is displayed, the next page of data is automatically fetched from the backend.
 - Upload and download file system;
 - Backend Architecture: Controller-Service-Repository pattern.
+- Unit Testing for backend API requests;
+- Validation of data;